Skip to content

 “Whatever it is, I just want him to continue to raise that level of shot attempts and aggressiveness.”

-Maxey did that in Tuesday’s first quarter, going 4-of-10 from the floor for 10 points.
-Though the second quarter primarily belonged to Edgecombe, who scored 16 of his points in that frame, Maxey answered a Jayson Tatum dunk with a crowd-silencing three-pointer and dished out five of his nine assists during that period.
+Maxey did that in the first quarter, going 4 of 10 from the floor for 10 points.
+Though the second quarter primarily belonged to Edgecombe, who scored 16 points in that frame, Maxey answered a Jayson Tatum dunk with a crowd-silencing three-pointer and dished out five of his nine assists during that period.

 During every timeout, former All-Star and NBA champion Kyle Lowry talked Maxey through what he was reading on the court.
 Reserve forward Trendon Watford, one of Maxey’s closest friends, also was in his ear.
 So were Edgecombe and George, telling Maxey to “be me.”

-So he banged home those two fourth-quarter three-pointers, unlocked by improved screens at the top from Drummond.
-Maxey then dished a pass in the corner for a Kelly Oubre Jr., three-pointer to put the Sixers up, 102-89, with about four minutes to play.
+So he sank those two fourth-quarter three-pointers, unlocked by improved screens at the top from Andre Drummond.
+Maxey then dished a pass in the corner for a Kelly Oubre Jr. three to put the Sixers up, 102-89, with 4:07 to play.

-Then, Maxey converted a crafty up-and-under finish through contact, screaming “and-1!” as he strode past the Celtics’ bench and a staring coach Joe Mazzulla.
-And when Maxey worked Boston reserve Max Shulga into a nasty step-back three-pointer, he turned toward his teammates and flexed again.
+Then, Maxey converted a crafty up-and-under finish through contact, screaming “and-one!” as he strode past the Celtics’ bench and stared at coach Joe Mazzulla.
+And when Maxey worked Boston reserve Max Shulga into a nasty step-back three-pointer with 1:09 to go, he turned toward his teammates and flexed again.

 Maxey had a confession: He needed some help with his tie and dress shirt sleeve buttons, two components of his denim-heavy outfit.

-That was perhaps the only hiccup down the stretch of Maxey’s latest playoff outburst, which sends what appeared to be an overmatched series back to Philly tied 1-1.
+That perhaps was the only hiccup down the stretch of Maxey’s latest playoff outburst, which sends the series back to Philly tied.

 Join The Conversation